mova-institute/zoloto/docs/readme_for_ud_v2.1.md

 play with parser
 accuracy stats

+translations, time, genre, domain

+document count

+Belles-lettres Opinion journalism
+essay?
+fiction
+comments / social chat / forum
+scientifical article
+historical article
+folk fairytale
+legal (law, contract)
+school textbook on science
+letters of classics'
+info article
+upa
+yu
+news

  -->
 ## Universal Dependencies for Ukrainian
 This treebank is developed by Institute for Ukrainian, NGO.

-The annotation is fully manual, done for UD v2 initially (no conversions).
+The annotation is fully manual, done for UD v2 initially.
+It’s licenced under the Creative Commons [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) and is free for non-commercial use.
+Commercial licensing is also available; please contact us if you are interested.

 ### Basic stats
 | set   | sentences | ~tokens |